 Recoverit is a versatile hard disk data recovery program working under different data loss scenarios, such as deleting files by mistake, formatting an external disk, getting a damaged disk, and many more.
 It uses advanced scanning and searching engine to help you dig out all the invisible and inaccessible data.
 More than 1000 types and formats of data are supported.

 Start an all-around scan immediately.
 You can find your external hard drive files appear gradually.
 Wait for a few minutes and get the resulting menu.

-After the scan, you can preview the recoverable file from hard drive, for example, pictures, movies, music, office files, and so on.
+After the scan, you can preview the recoverable file from the hard drive, for example, pictures, movies, music, office files, and so on.
 Select the files you need and click "Recover" to get all back.